Vellore Fort: Under Bijapur (1656–1678)

 In the 1650s, Sriranga allied with the Mysore and Tanjore Nayaks and marched south to attack Gingee and Madurai.
 His first stop was the capture of Gingee Fort, but Thirumalai Nayak of Madurai responded by requesting the Sultan of Bijapur to attack Vellore from the north to divert Sriranga's attention.
 The Bijapur sultan promptly dispatched a large army and captured Vellore Fort.
 Subsequently, both the Madurai-Bijapur armies converged on Gingee, defeating the Vellore-Tanjore forces.
 After a melee, both the forts ended up in the hands of the sultan of Bijapur.
 The defeat also marked the end of the last direct line of Vijayanagara emperors.
 Within 20 years after this incident, the Marathas seized the fort from the Bijapur sultans.

 Under the Marathas (1678–1707)

 In 1676, the Mawlas under the Great Maratha King Shivaji marched south to the Tanjore country, which had recently been attacked and captured by Chokkanatha Nayak of Madurai.
-That same year, Ekoji, the brother of Shivaji, took control of Tanjore, but was under threat from his immediate neighbours Madurai and Bijapur Sultans, based in Gingee and Vellore respectively.
-Shivaji's army first captured the Gingee Fort in 1677, but left the task of attacking Vellore to his assistant and rushed to Deccan as his territories were being attacked by Mughal Emperor Aurangazeb.
+That same year, Ekoji, the brother of Chh Shivaji Maharaj took control of Tanjore, but was under threat from his immediate neighbours Madurai and Bijapur Sultans, based in Gingee and Vellore respectively.
+Shivaji Maharaj’s army first captured the Gingee Fort in 1677, but left the task of attacking Vellore to his assistant and rushed to Deccan as his territories were being attacked by Mughal Emperor Aurangazeb.
 In 1678, after a prolonged fourteen-month siege, the fort passed on to the Marathas.
 Shivaji's representative strengthened the fort's fortifications and ruled the area in relative peace.